Riding the rails

 For more, see Duluth's other waterfront.

-Wisconsin Great Northern Railroad, Spooner : Around the scenic Namekagon River in western Wisconsin, this railroad offers rides and also overnights.
+Wisconsin Great Northern Railroad, Trego: Around the scenic Namekagon River in western Wisconsin, this railroad offers rides and also overnights.

-There are excursions from Spooner to Veazie Springs and Springbrook, plus pizza, dinner and holiday trains.
+There are pizza, wine and cheese, dinner and holiday trains.

 It also offers a Bed & Breakfast Train ride, with five-course dinner, overnight lodgings and breakfast.
 Check the schedule for more complete information or call 715-635-3200.